European and Irish shares make partial comeback from global rout

 European shares jumped for a second straight session on Friday, as a wave of fiscal and monetary stimulus tempted investors back into equity markets after days of selling on signs the world was headed into a deep, coronavirus-driven recession.

-Dublin Iseq index rose nearly 8 per cent up this morning, jumping 343 points to 4,777 as the European Commission said it was looking at loosening debt rules for member states and issuing common euro zone bonds in an attempt to shore up businesses and households crushed by the meltdown in economic activity.
+Dublin’s Iseq index rose 8 per cent this morning, jumping 343 points to 4,777, as the European Commission said it was looking at loosening debt rules for member states and issuing common euro zone bonds in an attempt to shore up businesses and households crushed by the meltdown in economic activity.

 The pan-European Stoxx 600 index was up 4.3 per cent, on course to erase the entire week’s declines, but still looking at its worst month in three decades as the deepening spread of the outbreak in Europe forces countries to shut down.